HyunJungOh0120/movieapp-project2/README.md

 - Some re-useable components like Paginator, Button, Poster have their own css.module style.
 So It was quite challenging when using these on other pages especially in different sizes.

-⓷ Fetching multiple API

-- On main page, API for the popular movies, 5 different APIs for randomly picked genre movies are to be fetched at one time.
-In case of delaying other loadings, I used AbortController.

-⓸ Infinite scroll
+⓷ Infinite scroll

 - Since TMDB api provides only 20 results in 1 page, I was considering how to load and show more results.
 Used Intersection Observer API, useEffect, useRef, useCallback hooks.

 ## 💻 Technologies